Nov 19, 2020

 The ends of your kids curly hair is more dry than the scalp because their natural oils don’t easily reach the ends as much as it does for straight hair.
 Because of this, using a kids conditioner is essential to your child’s hair care routine.
 Without a conditioner, you run the risk of split ends and breakage.

-: Avoid breakage by applying a natural kids conditioner
+Tip: Avoid breakage by applying a natural kids conditioner that is hydrating.

 3. Not detangling with conditioner